Neptune Blog

 Once it’s installed, it will be available under the Inactive dropdown.
 Here’s a snapshot of one of the many visuals seen on the profiler.

-The only thing you have to do now is define a callback and include the batches that will be profiled.
+The only thing you have to do now is to define a callback and include the batches that will be profiled.

 After that, you pass the callback as you fit the model.
 Don’t forget to call TensorBoard so that you can see the visualizations.